 Yes, British Shorthairs can be white.
-However, while you might think that white British Shorthairs are quite common due to how often they appear in videos, pictures, and media, this is actually not the case.
+However, while you might think that they are quite common due to how often they appear in videos, pictures, and media, this is actually not the case.
 White is among the rarer colors for British Shorthairs to have.
-Only around 5% of British Shorthairs are solid white.
+Only around 5% of British Shorthairs have this color.

 The genetics responsible for white British Shorthairs

-So, now you know that white British Shorthairs exist and that they’re quite rare.
-By now, you might be interested in how a white British shorthair comes to be.
+So, now you know that British Shorthairs come in white and that they’re quite rare.
+By now, you might be interested in how they get this color.
 What I mean by that is that you might be curious what causes a British Shorthair to be white, black, blue, or any other color.